samiBendou/MathToolKitCPP/README.md

 ### Current Version : 0.5

-MathToolKit is a linear algebra and differential equations solving framework in C++.
-It's a tool box to ease applied maths and physics in C++.
-It's the a framework to perform fast and efficient scientific calculation and AI.
+MathToolKit is C++ maths framework.
+It provides libraries that ease N-dimensional calculation.

+- Linear algebra library (NAlgebra)

+- Differential equations solving library (NAnalysis)

+- Geometry library (NGeometry)

+- Designed to ease dynamic system simulation

+- High level syntax and functionality

+- Complete integration of STL

+- Highly serializable as string or std::vector

+- Unit tested with googletest

+The framework can be used to produce C++ code for various domains such as applied maths, physics, economics.

 ## NAlgebra

 #### Overview

 - Classic linear algebra objects such as euclidean vectors or dense matrices (tensors coming soon).
-- Java-like syntax

 - Very large range of operations such as +, *, linear mapping, matrix inversions... look at TestNAlgebra directory to have an overview.

-#### Features

 ##### NVector

+N-dimensional euclidean vectors :
+    - Algebraical operations (E, +, *)
+    - Swaps, shifts, ...
-N-dimensional euclidean vectors.
-Featuring algebraical operations (E, +, *), swaps, shifts and classic vectors generator such as ones, zeros...
+    - Classic vectors generator such as ones, zeros...

 ##### NPMatrix

+NxP dense matrices :
-NxP matrices.
-Featuring algebraical operations such as matrix product, linear map, gauss jordan elimination.
-Setters & getters, swappers and classic matrix generators such as ones, zeros...
+    - Algebraical operations such as matrix product, linear map, gauss jordan elimination.
+    - Setters (row, col) & getters (row, col), swappers, shift.
+    - Classic matrix generators such as ones, zeros...

 ##### NMatrix

-Featuring LU decomposition, classic matrix recognition & generation (lower, upper, diag, eye...), linear systems solving, matrix inversion and determinant, fast exponentiation...
+Optimized NxN dense matrices :
+    - Inversion, determinant and solve using LU decomposition.
+    - Trace, power, ...
+    - Classic matrix generators such as eye, diag, scalar...

 ##### Vector3